Costume selection matters

 “Costumes that demoralize other cultures are not actually all in good fun," said Eduardo Olivo, associate director for diversity, equity and inclusion in MSU’s Residence Education and Housing Services.
 “Someone’s culture should not be someone else’s costume.”

-"I have seen many non-Mexican individuals applying calavera makeup as a Halloween costume without knowing the cultural significance of el Día de los Muertos," said Varshini Arcota a senior in the School of Criminal Justice.
+"I have seen many non-Mexican individuals applying calavera makeup as a Halloween costume without knowing the cultural significance of el Día de los Muertos," said Varshini Arcota, a former senior in the School of Criminal Justice.

 "Cultures are not costumes; marginalized people carry the hardships coming with their identities every day of the calendar and cannot simply shed their identities after Halloween night.
 My peers should reflect on what a costume signifies and consists of to make wise decisions about dressing up," said Arcota.